entity12208/GD-Level-Generator/README.md

 # Level Input File Format Guide

-This guide explains how to create a valid `level_input.txt` file for the GD-Level-Generator pipeline to produce Geometry Dash levels compatible with GDShare.
+This guide explains how any common AI can create a valid `level_input.txt` file to produce Geometry Dash levels using GDShare.

 ---